 that

-in videos that their topics are not related
+in videos which have topics that are not related

 to basic programming.
 But it's important to